fhildeb/lukso-node-guide/6-blockchain-clients/07-router-config.md

 > **Note**: Some routers may require a reboot to apply the changes.

-After the rules were applied, check back to your port sharing screen of the router.
+After the rules are applied, check back to your port sharing screen of the router.
 You should find a list with the newly added rules to verify your previous step.
 On my end, the list looks like this:

 ```text
 PORT SHARING DEVICE SCREEN